 Public Diplomacy Query (PDQ): An online government resource that provides full-text speeches by U.S. officials and facts.

-Photocopying facilities are available upon request, while printed pages from any of the IRC’s print resources can be provided at a fee, for library patrons.
-The IRC observes all copyright restrictions, and reserve the right to limit the number of requesters’ pages.
+Photocopying facilities are available upon request, while printed pages from any of the AC’s print resources can be provided at a fee, for library patrons.
+The AC observes all copyright restrictions, and reserve the right to limit the number of requesters’ pages.

 Public Access Computers

-The Information Resource Center provides Internet facilities to individuals who wish to do personalized research on American issues.
+The American Center provides Internet facilities to individuals who wish to do personalized research on American issues.
 Qualified staff members are available to offer orientation and assistance upon request.

 Due to a limited number of computers available, individual usage is limited to thirty minutes.